Migration

 Decide v4 - Feature Flags

-PostHog is consistently upgrading our internal data representation so that's better for customers each and every time.
+PostHog is consistently upgrading our internal data representation so that it's better for users each and every time.
 We've recently launched a new version of our /decide endpoint called v4.
 This endpoint is slightly different, which caused a small change in behavior for our flags.

-Posthog.FeatureFlag previously included a key value that to represent the internal structure of a flag.
+PostHog.FeatureFlag previously included a key value to represent the internal structure of a flag.
 It was renamed to payload to:

 1. better represent the fact that it can be both an object and a boolean